 Keep the Same Routine to Keep Track of Your Progress

 What is the worst thing that could happen without any routine?
 Well, you could get disorganized, drop study sessions and realize that you are not making any progress.
 You might lose your motivation and go from two languages learning to zero.
 To avoid that, keep the same routine.
 The fact that you keep track of your study sessions will allow you to stay motivated and will help avoid procrastination.
-Don’t be afraid to stick to your calendar and add a special time for reading, listening to podcasts or watching movies (always in the language you’re learning, of course).
+Don’t be afraid to stick to your calendar and add a special time for reading, listening to podcasts, studying on a learning app or watching movies (always in the language you’re learning, of course).

 After a few weeks of the same routine, you’ll be able to see some progress or realize that certain things are not working for you.
 It’s always time to change your learning method or to ask for help.
 Do some online courses with a private teacher in order to analyze your weaknesses and the things you need to work on…